 Plt Off G A Deering

 First wave: First aircraft to attack Möhne Dam.
 Mine exploded short of the dam.

-Deering spent about a year in 103 Squadron, at RAF Elsham Wolds, which at the time was flying Halifaxes, and completed a full tour of operations.
+Deering spent about a year in 103 Squadron at RAF Elsham Wolds and completed a full tour of operations.
 He was then sent to an Operational Training Unit, and was commissioned in February 1943, although this information didn’t seem to reach 617 Squadron until after the Dams Raid.

 How Deering arrived on 617 Squadron and was then allocated to Gibson’s crew is a bit of a mystery.
 In Enemy Coast Ahead, Gibson wrote that he was a novice but this is far from the truth: ‘In the front turret was Jim [sic] Deering from Toronto, Canada, and he was on his first [sic] bombing raid.
 He was pretty green, but one of our crack gunners had suddenly gone ill and there was nobody else for me to take.’

 Later in the book, Gibson calls him ‘Joe’ and in the dedication he is referred to as ‘Tony’.
 Giving a member of your own crew three different first names may well be a record, even for this book which is littered with editorial errors.
-Also, Deering was posted into 617 Squadron on 29 March, and had flown on a number of training flights with Gibson in the run up to the Dams Raid.
+Also, Deering was in fact posted into 617 Squadron on 29 March, and had flown on a number of training flights with Gibson in the run up to the Dams Raid.

 For his part in the raid, Deering was awarded a DFC, recognition at last that he was an officer by the time of the raid.
-Along with Taerum, Hutchison and Spafford he transferred to George Holden’s crew, and died with all of them when they were shot down on the Dortmund Ems Canal operation on 16 September 1943.
+Along with Taerum, Hutchison and Spafford he transferred to George Holden’s crew, and died with all of them when they were shot down on the Dortmund Ems canal operation on 16 September 1943.
 He is buried in Reichswald Forest War Cemetery.

 Decoration awarded for Operation Chastise: DFC